 Virtru needs to enable this feature for your account before you start configuration.
 If you are interested in setting this up, please reach out to your Virtru Customer Success Manager or contact support.

-When signing into the Virtru Dashboard, users will see various options, including Use Single Sign-On (SSO):
+When signing into the Virtru Control Center, users will see various options, including Use Single Sign-On (SSO):

 Selecting the SSO option will route users to the email entry page:

 If your team has configured Virtru and SSO, then users will be routed to their SSO solution after entering an email address from a configured domain:

 If your team has not integrated Virtru and your SAML solution, users will see an error ("Email address not recognized") and will need to select Cancel to log in via a different pathway: